SamarthWalse10/gm-Id-Plot-Visualization-Tool/README.md

 ---

-## License & Disclaimer
+## License

-This project is intended for **educational and research purposes**.
+This project is intended for **educational and research** purposes.
+When using proprietary PDK data or characterization files, ensure compliance with the respective PDK licensing and distribution agreements.

-- The Python and SKILL/OCEAN automation scripts are open-source.
-- **DO NOT** upload, share, or commit proprietary PDK data, confidential model files, or generated CSVs containing foundry-specific characterization data to public repositories.
-Ensure compliance with your institution's or company's NDA and PDK licensing agreements.

 ---

-_Built to streamline Analog IC Design workflows._
+## Contact / Acknowledgements

+Feel free to open issues for bugs or feature requests.
+**Acknowledgements:** Cadence Virtuoso workflows, and the Plotly and SciPy libraries used for plotting and interpolation.